Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

 ### 2.Tensor and Blob

 Tensor is the common concept in other framework.
-Such as Tensor in pytorch, it containthe data and data type, grad, storing device and other attribute.Tensor can use to structure and the description of the process of the forward/reverse calculation chart.
+Such as Tensor in pytorch, it contain the data and data type, grad, storing device and other attribute.
+Tensor can use to structure and the description of the process of the forward/reverse calculation chart.

 In OneFlow, the basics level also use the concept of Tensor.
 But there are some difference between the Tensor in OneFlow and Tensor in pytorch/tensorflow.
-In order to provide sufficient support for distributed and parallel, Tensor in OneFlow is more complex and have more types and properties.
-Such as logical, physical, equipment and properties of distributed.
-But a Tensor unified on logic level, could be divided to different machines on real time operations.
+In order to provide sufficient support for distributed and parallelism, Tensor in OneFlow is more complex and have more types and attributes.
+Such as logical, physical, devices and attributes of distribution.
+But a Tensor unified on logic level, could be divided to different devices on real time operations.
 So in order to simplified description, OneFlow hide the specific type of Tensor, all the things is define by a higher level concept Blob.